Quantification of observed prior and likelihood information in parametric Bayesian modeling: Experiments Investigating the Relationship Between Predictive Accuracy and Prior Information

 \section{Experiments Investigating the Relationship Between Predictive Accuracy and Prior Information}

-In this section, I present the results of two prediction experiments with Bayesian models as an attempt to understand the relationship between prior information and predictive accuracy \footnote {The \texttt{prior\_inf\_experiment.R} script included in the supplementary materials allows one to re-run this experiment.}; intuitively, as suggested by Gelman et al. (2008), ``weak information" (or regularization) of the prior ought to improve the out of sample classification error of a model.
-Furthermore, the regularized regression estimates that have been widely used in recent decades and are useful for prediction such as LASSO (Tibshirani 1996) can be seen as a departure from typical linear regression estimates which simply maximize a likelihood.
-Hence prior information, which quantifies a discrepancy of the posterior from the likelihood, ought to be reflected in prediction accuracy.
+This section presents and discusses the results of two prediction experiments with Bayesian models, which attempt to understand the relationship between prior information and predictive accuracy; intuitively, as suggested in \cite{gelman2008}, ``weak information" (or regularization) of the prior ought to improve the out of sample classification error of a model.
+The regularized regression estimates that have been used in recent decades with good predictive performance, such as Lasso \cite{tibshirani1996regression}, can be seen as a departure from typical linear regression estimates that maximize a likelihood.
+Hence prior information, which quantifies a discrepancy between the posterior and likelihood, ought to be reflected in prediction accuracy.

-First, I use the UCI machine learning diabetes classification dataset and consider a logistic regression model trained with independent Normal priors on the coefficients with varying standard deviations, hence varying the prior and likelihood information content.
+The first experiment makes use of a machine learning diabetes classification dataset \cite{diabetes} with a logistic regression model.
+This model is trained using independent normal priors on the coefficients, with varying standard deviations, hence varying the prior and likelihood information content.
 The dataset consists of two labels (diabetes or no diabetes), 8 continuous predictors, and 758 data points, of which 500 are randomly chosen for training and the remaining are chosen for the test set.
 Let $Y_{test} \in \{0,1\}^{258}$ and $Y_{train} \in \{0,1\}^{500}$ correspond to the test and training labels for diabetes outcome, respectively.
-Let $X_i \in \mathbb{R}^8$ represent the background covariates for the $i_{th}$ individual and $\beta \in \mathbb{R}^8$ be the vector of model coefficients.
-Then, the model used is: \begin{itemize} \item $\beta \sim MVN(0,\sigma^2I)$ The variance parameter $\sigma^2$ is fixed, and can be toggled to control the prior and likelihood information. \item $Y_i|\beta, X_i \sim Bernoulli(logit^{-1}[X_i^{T}\beta])$ \item $Y_i$ are independent conditional on $\beta$ \end{itemize} For all $i \in 1...758$.